-9.1 Information Systems
+8.1 Information systems

-Seqwater's Digital, Technology and Information Group provides an Information Communications and Technology and Operational Technology environments that are sustainable, effective, innovative, agile and secure.
-Seqwater's information systems environment is guided by the Technology, Information Management and Security Policy Statement (POL-00159) and the Queensland Government Chief Information Office (QGCIO) and its associated architecture, frameworks and policies.
+Seqwater has Information Communications and Technology and Operational Technology environments that are designed to enable our workforce with contemporary and effective tools, systems and services.
+Our digital systems continue to evolve to promote collaboration and facilitate access to data and information when and where it is required.
+Seqwater's information systems environment is guided by the Technology, Statement (POL-00159) and the Queensland Government Chief Information Office (QGCIO) and its associated architecture, frameworks and policies.